robotics102/um-f25/project_1/4_follow_2d.md

 ## Testing and Expected Behavior

 The functions can be tested by running the local unit tests.
+To test only the functions for this checkpoint run ```ctest -R FindMinDist && ctest -R FindMinNonzeroDist --output-on-failure``` in the ```/build``` directory.

 The robot behavior can be tested by running the ```follow_2d``` executable.
 The robot should follow the nearest obstacle without spinning, as shown in the video below.